 One may also use selective angiography of the celiac axis to determine both the center of the neoplasm and the presence of hepatic metastases simultaneously.
 In fact, due to their relative hypervascularity, selective angiography of the celiac axis is the most reliable means of diagnosis and localization of glucagonoma in the face of unrevealing CT scans.
 It has been suggested that the combination of abdominal CT and selective celiac angiography will give an adequate preoperative assessment of the tumor and its metastases.

-Lastly, somatostatin receptor scintigraphy, classically with indium-111 octreotide (In-D-Phe1-octreotide) can be used for detection of metastases, as nearly all glucagonomas reported in the literature have been somatostatin receptor positive.
+Lastly, somatostatin receptor scintigraphy, classically with indium-111 octreotide (In-D-Phe1-octreotide), can be used for the detection of metastases, as nearly all glucagonomas reported in the literature have been somatostatin receptor positive.
 This may be especially useful in the case of metastases to lymph nodes, as arteriography cannot reliably detect these.
 Alternatively, F-fludeoxyglucose (F-FDG) positron emission tomography (PET)-CT is another means of detecting metastases.
-More recently however, PET-CT scanning utilizing somatostatin analogues has emerged as a promising method of detecting glucagonomas and their metastases.
-In particular, the use of Gallium (Ga)-labeled somatostatin analogues, specifically Ga-DOTA-NaI-Octreotide (NOC) has been shown to detect the presence of a glucagonoma when other imaging modalities have failed.
+More recently, PET-CT scanning utilizing somatostatin analogs has emerged as a promising method of detecting glucagonomas and their metastases.
+In particular, the use of Gallium (Ga)-labeled somatostatin analogs, specifically Ga-DOTA-NaI-Octreotide (NOC), has been shown to detect the presence of a glucagonoma when other imaging modalities have failed.

 Treatment / Management

-The treatment of NME and the glucagonoma syndrome can be broadly divided into curative treatment which is surgical and palliative treatment which is medical.
+The treatment of necrolytic migratory erythema and glucagonoma syndrome can be broadly divided into curative treatment, which is surgical, and palliative treatment which is medical.

-Curative treatment of glucagonomas and its accompanying paraneoplastic syndrome is centered around early surgical excision of the tumor, which as previously mentioned, is located in the tail of the pancreas in the majority of cases.
-Removal of the tumor in the setting of no distant metastases generally completely cures the dermatosis, as well as the accompanying symptoms, often, within a week.
-After surgical excision, patients are monitored for recurrence with serial imaging and glucagon levels at 3 and 6 months post-surgery, and every 6 to 12 months after that.
+Curative treatment of glucagonomas and its accompanying paraneoplastic syndrome is centered around early surgical excision of the tumor, which, as previously mentioned, is located in the tail of the pancreas in the majority of cases.
+Removal of the tumor in the setting of no distant metastases generally completely cures the dermatosis and the accompanying symptoms, often within a week.
+After surgical excision, patients are monitored for recurrence with serial imaging and glucagon levels at 3 and 6 months post-surgery and every 6 to 12 months after that.

-Although surgery can be curative in localized disease, many times the tumor has spread distantly at presentation, with reports of 50% to 100% of patients exhibiting metastases at the time of diagnosis.
-The most common sites of metastases are the liver followed by the peripancreatic lymph nodes.
+Although surgery can be curative in localized disease, many times, the tumor has spread distantly at presentation, with reports of 50% to 100% of patients exhibiting metastases at the time of diagnosis.
+The most common sites of metastases are the liver, followed by the peripancreatic lymph nodes.
 Unfortunately, the tumor is resistant to chemotherapy, and metastatic disease generally cannot be surgically resected.
-This highlights the importance of recognition of NME and early diagnosis of glucagonoma prior to metastatic spread.
-Fortunately, glucagonomas are slow-growing tumors and patients may survive for many years, even with metastatic disease.
-However, it has been shown that even in those with metastatic disease, surgical excision of the primary tumor confers a survival benefit and thus, should be pursued when feasible.
+This highlights the importance of recognition of NME and early diagnosis of glucagonoma before metastatic spread.
+Fortunately, glucagonomas are slow-growing tumors, and patients may survive for many years, even with metastatic disease.
+However, it has been shown that even in those with metastatic disease, surgical excision of the primary tumor confers a survival benefit and, thus, should be pursued when feasible.

-In those with metastatic disease upon presentation or who are poor candidates for surgery, medical therapy is the cornerstone.
-Patients may be treated palliatively with either long-acting somatostatin analogues (i.e., octreotide, lanreotide) or interferon-alpha.
-Somatostatin analogues in particular have been shown to be highly effective in case reports; these antagonize the effects of glucagon, effectively abolishing both the NME as well as the systemic symptoms associated with glucagonoma.
-In fact, lanreotide, a somatostatin analogue given as a monthly depot injection has been shown to improve progression-free survival in those with metastatic gastrointestinal neuroendocrine tumors.
-Thus, treatment with somatostatin analogues helps palliate symptoms as well as improve survival.
-However, treatment with somatostatin analogues must continue indefinitely as NME and other symptoms of glucagonoma promptly return when treatment is withdrawn.
-Chemotherapy with agents such as streptozotocin and 5-fluorouracil can be considered to palliate metastatic disease; however, this is not preferred due to the tumors poor response to current chemotherapeutic agents.
-The biologic agents sunitinib and everolimus have also shown some success in clinical trials for the treatment of pNETs including glucagonomas, and may also be considered in the appropriate clinical setting.
-Other novel treatments of liver metastases include liver resection and transplantation, percutaneous ablation of liver metastases, targeted radiotherapy, and chemoembolization.
+Treatment with somatostatin analogs helps palliate symptoms and improve survival.
+However, treatment with somatostatin analogs must continue indefinitely as NME and other symptoms of glucagonoma promptly return when treatment is withdrawn.
+Chemotherapy with agents such as streptozotocin and 5-fluorouracil can be considered to palliate metastatic disease; however, this is not preferred due to the tumor's poor response to current chemotherapeutic agents.
+The biologic agents, such as sunitinib and everolimus, have also shown some success in clinical trials for treating pNETs, including glucagonomas, and may also be considered in the appropriate clinical setting.
+Other novel treatments for liver metastases include liver resection and transplantation, percutaneous ablation of liver metastases, targeted radiotherapy, and chemoembolization.

-As NME is considered to be a deficiency dermatosis, repletion of various nutrients has been utilized in the literature in an attempt to specifically target this entity.
-In particular, supplementation of zinc, essential fatty acids, and amino acids has been shown in some cases to resolve NME.
-One literature review found that supplementation with zinc sulfate, orally, at a dose of 440 mg per day, showed the most consistent response; even patients with normal zinc levels showed improvement of NME.
-In the case of repletion of essential fatty acids and amino acids, it has been shown that the route of administration is an important consideration, with parenteral administration being preferred over the oral route.
-This is postulated to be a result of the hepatic first pass effect, which is exaggerated in the setting of hyperglucagonemia.
+As necrolytic migratory erythema is considered a deficiency dermatosis, the repletion of various nutrients has been utilized in the literature to target this entity specifically.
+In particular, supplementation of zinc, essential fatty acids, and amino acids have been shown in some cases to resolve NME.
+One literature review found that supplementation with zinc sulfate orally, at a dose of 440 mg per day, showed the most consistent response; even patients with normal zinc levels showed improvement in NME.
+In the case of the repletion of essential fatty acids and amino acids, it has been shown that the route of administration is an important consideration, with parenteral administration being preferred over the oral route.
+This is postulated to be a result of the hepatic first-pass effect, which is exaggerated in the setting of hyperglucagonemia.

-Lastly, in the case of treating NME outside of glucagonoma (i.e., pseudoglucagonoma syndrome) therapy is mainly aimed at treating the underlying condition.
-As malnutrition seems to be a common theme in pseudoglucagonoma syndrome, one may also consider nutritional repletion with zinc, amino acids, and essential fatty acids.
+Lastly, in the case of treating NME outside of glucagonoma (i.e., pseudoglucagonoma syndrome), therapy is mainly aimed at treating the underlying condition.
+However, as malnutrition seems to be a common theme in pseudoglucagonoma syndrome, one may consider nutritional repletion with zinc, amino acids, and essential fatty acids.